TIBCOSoftware/snappydata/docs/deployment.md

 Key Points

-* No cluster Required
+* No cluster required
-* For development purposes only
 * Launch Single JVM (Single-node Cluster)
 * Launches executor threads locally for processing
 * Embeds the SnappyData in-memory store in-process
+* For development purposes only

 <mark>Example: TO BE DONE (Getting Started - Launch Apache Spark shell and provide SnappyDat dependency as a Spark package)
 </mark>

-If you have downloaded SnappyData,  you can use the bundeled Spark distribution in which case you do not have to specify any external dependencies to work with the Snappy store.
+If you have downloaded SnappyData, you can use the bundled Spark distribution in which case you do not have to specify any external dependencies to work with the SnappyData store.

-Can I use the Local mode for developing using an IDE?
+### Using the Local mode for developing using an IDE

+As the name implies, use this mode to execute everything locally in the application JVM.
+The local mode is described in the Spark Programming guide.

+### Running a Spark (non-IDE) program and specify the dependencies

 <mark> TO BE DONE </mark>

-Can I run a Spark (non-IDE) program and specify the dependecies?

-<mark> TO BE DONE </mark>

 ## SnappyData Smart Connector Mode
-<mark> Description TO be done </mark>
+In certain cases Spark applications run as independent sets of processes on a cluster, coordinated by the SparkContext object in your main program (called the driver program).

+Specifically, to run on a cluster, the SparkContext can connect to several types of cluster managers (either Spark’s own standalone cluster manager, Mesos or YARN), which allocate resources across applications.
+Once connected, Spark acquires executors on nodes in the cluster, which are processes that run computations and store data for your application.
+Next, it sends your application code (defined by JAR or Python files passed to SparkContext) to the executors.
+Finally, SparkContext sends tasks to the executors to run.

 Key Points: